ayunis-core/ayunis-legal-mcp/_docs/pre-publication-review.md

 The legal-mcp project is well-architected and well-documented.
 The issues identified are typical for projects moving from private development to open source publication.
 None of the issues indicate fundamental design flaws.

-**CRITICAL items must be addressed before publication to prevent security incidents and legal issues.**
+**UPDATE (2025-11-10):** ✅ **All critical blockers have been resolved.**

+### Current Status

+**✅ READY FOR BASIC PUBLICATION**
+- All critical items have been addressed
+- Repository can be safely pushed to GitHub
+- License in place (MIT)
+- No credential leaks via git
+- Core functionality works out-of-the-box

+**⚠️ RECOMMENDED BEFORE BROAD ANNOUNCEMENT**
-**HIGH priority items should be addressed to ensure a good user experience and prevent abuse.**
+- HIGH priority items should be addressed to ensure a good user experience and prevent abuse
+- Particularly important: rate limiting, input validation, and standard OSS community files

+**📈 CONTINUOUS IMPROVEMENT**
-**MEDIUM priority items improve the project's professionalism and community health.**
+- MEDIUM priority items improve the project's professionalism and community health
+- Can be implemented iteratively based on community feedback

-With these fixes implemented, legal-mcp will be ready for open source publication with a strong foundation for community adoption and contribution.
+With the critical fixes now implemented, legal-mcp is ready for open source publication with a strong foundation for community adoption and contribution.